CengizhanParlak/Basics/README_dart.md

 ### Generative and Factory constructors

+- *Perhaps a more suitable term here would be "warehouse": if an item is already available, pull it off the shelf and deliver it.
+If not, call for a new one.* [stackoverflow | Dave Fort](https://stackoverflow.com/questions/53886304/understanding-factory-constructor-code-example-dart#:~:text=as%20inherently%20generative.-,Perhaps%20a,-more%20suitable%20term)
-Use a factory in situations where you don't necessarily want to return a new instance of the class itself.
+- Use a factory in situations where you don't necessarily want to return a new instance of the class itself.
 Use cases:

-the constructor is expensive, so you want to return an existing instance - if possible - instead of creating a new one;
+  - the constructor is expensive, so you want to return an existing instance - if possible - instead of creating a new one;
   - you only ever want to create one instance of a class (the singleton pattern);
   - you want to return a subclass instance instead of the class itself.

-**Explanation**
+***Explanation***

 A Dart class may have generative constructors or factory constructors.
 A generative constructor is a function that always returns a new instance of the class.
 Because of this, it does not utilize the return keyword.
 A common generative constructor is of the form: